Skip to content

 Many virtual phone services provide one free phone number per user on your subscription.
 If you want to add more, you can buy local or toll-free numbers from your provider at an additional cost — usually around $5-10 per month.

-Can I get a free virtual phone?
+Can I get a free virtual phone number for my business?

 If you’re a solopreneur and want to get started with a virtual phone number for business calls and messages, Google Voice is an ok-ish free option.